cruzedcruz/Cybersecurity-Week-13/WEEK 13.md

 Load balancing ensures that the application will be highly _available____, in addition to restricting ___inbound access__ to the network.
 - _TODO: What aspect of security do load balancers protect?
 It does this by shifting attack traffic from the corporate server to a public cloud provider.
-What is the advantage of a jump box?_ The advantage of a jump box is it’s a  hardened and monitored device that spans two dissimilar security zones and provides a controlled means of access between them.
+What is the advantage of a jump box?_ The advantage of a jump box is itâ€™s a  hardened and monitored device that spans two dissimilar security zones and provides a controlled means of access between them.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the ___file systems_ and system __performance_or metrics_.
 - _TODO: What does Filebeat watch for?_filebeat watches log files and collects data for any suspicious changes.